anonymouskeyboard47/tripsysgis_spatialite/README.md

-<H3>tripsysgis_spatialite</H3>
+<H3>Introduction</H3>
 <P>
 This is a Spatialite database (tripsysgis.sqlite) that is completely similar to the <EM>tripsysgis</EM> database in the PostgreSQL database found within <A href="https://github.com/anonymouskeyboard47/postgresql_database">this repository</A>.
 </P>
 <P>
 The Ubuntu command below was used to derive the Spatialite table-sets from the running PostgreSQL database on my server.
-The entire database is over 1GB in size, therefore I will try and extract each individual table to make the subsets useful for lighter work.
+The entire spatialite database is over 1GB in size, therefore I will try and extract each individual table to make the subsets useful for lighter work.
 </P>

 <P>